easolhq/easolhq.github.io/docs/reference/objects/series.md

 Returns an array of the departure months of all upcoming products in the series

+# series.featured_variant

+Returns the display [variant]({% link docs/reference/objects/product/variant/index.md %}) if set or defaults to the cheapest in the series.

 # series.first_upcoming

 Returns the first upcoming [product]({% link docs/reference/objects/product/index.md %}) in the series